How to Pick Your Battles with Toddlers

 Here are five ways to improve your relationship with your teen.

+Change your mindset.
 Change how you view your relationship with your teen.
 Showing your teen who’s boss won’t work, but understanding a different perspective might.

 You are teaching your teen effective communication skills, and those skills can go a long way.
 Research shows that healthy family communication is key to decreasing risk-seeking behaviors and improve a teen's overall health and well-being.